Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 FAQ

-Yes, you can make your own protein powder at home.
+Yes, you can make your protein powder at home.
 However, the processes of drying and pulverizing the protein shake source ingredients can be quite tedious and time-consuming.

 Having tried making protein shakes before with limited success, I generally advise buying a good quality protein shake product instead.

-You can add flavor to unflavored protein powder by adding it to a smoothie, mix it with some yogurt, or blending it with a cup of mixed fruit.
+You can add flavor to unflavored protein powder by adding it to a smoothie, mixing it with some yogurt, or blending it with a cup of mixed fruit.
 You can also add it to your favorite food, and a lot of athletes would mix the protein shake with breakfast cereal.

-Yes, you can add sugar in a protein shake, however, this would not help with any weight loss goals you have.
+Yes, you can add sugar to a protein shake, however, this would not help with any weight loss goals you have.
 A better option to sweeten it up a bit is to add a small amount of organic honey.

-Yes, most people think that protein powder tastes better with milk than with water.
+Yes, most people think that protein shake powder tastes better with milk than with water.
 My personal favorite is almond milk and a little bit of fruit as it gives it a smooth protein shake texture that is easier to drink.

-Water is the best liquid to mix with protein powder from a nutrition perspective.
-Unlike milk, water won’t make the digestive absorption process of protein slow down, and after training, you want to get the amino acids to your muscles as fast as possible through the protein shake.
+Water is the best liquid to mix with high-quality protein powder from a nutrition perspective.
+Unlike almond milk, water won’t make the digestive absorption process of protein slow down, and after training, you want to get the amino acids to your muscles as fast as possible through the protein shake.

 For more info, read our article on the best ways to mix your protein powder.